-Boasting lavish comfort, the Icebreaker Tech 260 is the warmest base layer tested.
+Boasting lavish comfort, the Icebreaker Tech 260 is an incredibly warm base layer.
 Loaded with 260-g of 100% Merino wool this cozy contender will keep you toasty through the chilliest months of the year.
 Not only is it warm, but its thermoregulation is exemplary.
-Of all tested, it provides fantastic breathability while hiking uphill and ample warmth while skiing down.
-The fabric wicks away moisture and efficiently transfers it for evaporation, so it doesn't sit in the fabric, ultimately keeping you warmer.
-We found that it performed well through all activities like hiking, trail running, skiing, and more!
+It provides fantastic breathability while hiking uphill and ample warmth while skiing down.
+The fabric wicks away moisture and efficiently transfers it for evaporation, so it doesn't sit in the fabric, ultimately keeping you dry and comfortable.
+It performs well in a range of activities from hiking to skiing!
 Our only caveat is that it's not super durable and layering takes a little extra effort.
-It's also a bit expensive.
 Aside from that, this midweight base is perfect to wear as a layer or on its own.

 Icebreaker Tech 260 - Women's Review

 Compare prices at 2 resellers Pros: Super warm, huge range of thermoregulation, comfortable, stretchy

 Compare to Similar Products